- Faculty & Staff

 - Completion of all three levels of the GAC Program

-Fredonia will award up to 30 transfer credit hours and advanced standing into our undergraduate programs based on the Approved Equivalency Articulation Agreement.
+Fredonia will award up to 33 transfer credit hours toward our undergraduate programs based on the Approved Equivalency Articulation Agreement.

 SUNY community college graduates and CUNY graduates with an AS or AA degree who wish to continue full-time study at Fredonia are guaranteed admission with advanced academic standing.